 Trekking distance: 5-6 km too and fro

-Water sources: None, one should carry at least 2 liters of water before starting the trek.
+Water sources: None, one should carry at least 2 litres of water before starting the trek.

 Best months to visit: Highly recommended to trek during the winter months.
 The best months are from the end of September to February.
 The trail is open and does not feature any trees, therefore during heavy monsoons, the hiking path becomes slippery, which makes it difficult to climb and it is unbearably hot and humid during summers.